cycle/docs/advanced/testing.md

 # Testing
-Cycle ORM attempts to simplify the testing of your application by providing well isolated interfaces to load and persist your entities.
+Cycle ORM attempts to simplify the testing of your application by providing well-isolated interfaces to load and persist your entities.

 ## Classic Mock Approach
-First approach would involve mocking instances of entity repositories and `TransactionInterface`, for example given code can be well tested without ORM initization:
+The first approach would involve mocking instances of entity repositories and `TransactionInterface`, for the example given code can be well tested without ORM initialization:

 ```php
 public function addOrder(User $u, Order $o, TransactionInterface $t)